KAIST School of Computing

 Quantum information theory and algorithms.

 I am an undergraduate student at KAIST interested in the theoretical foundations of learning, sensing, and computation with quantum systems.
-My current work centers on Hamiltonian and Lindbladian learning, quantum algorithms, and quantum property testing, with a broader interest in turning operational questions into rigorous mathematical problems.
+My current work centers on Hamiltonian learning under restricted control, quantum algorithms, and quantum property testing, with a broader interest in turning operational questions into rigorous mathematical problems.

 Quantum learning theory Quantum algorithms Property testing Hamiltonian learning